-The Ghent University is offering one full-time post-doctoral fellowship in the fields of 15th-century Arabic sociolinguistics and/or historiography.
-Fellowship is available for International students.
+The Ghent University is offering one full-time post-doctoral fellowship in the field of Arabic medieval narrative.

 The Ghent University is a top 100 university and one of the major universities in Belgium.
 Our 11 faculties offer a wide range of courses and conduct in-depth research in both exact and social sciences.
 Ghent University aims to encourage its students to adopt a critical approach within a creative, development-oriented educational and research environment.

-- Course Level: Fellowship is available to the postdoctoral research programme.
+- Course Level: Fellowship is available to the postdoctoral research program.

-- Study Subject: Fellowship is awarded in the fields of 15th-century Arabic sociolinguistics and/or historiography.
+- Study Subject: Fellowship is awarded in the field of Arabic medieval narrative.

 - Number of Scholarships: One fellowship is available.